Floby/node-ka-ching/README.md

 * Only works with `text/buffer` streams.
 If you'd like to cache `objectMode` streams, you should handle serialisation/deserialisation yourself
-* No intelligence whatsoever as to when to invalidate cached data
 * Does not play well with concurrent access to the file system
 * Cannot recover from file system after restart